BobJones13579/fantasy-dashboard/docs/2-Design/frontend.md

 # Frontend Architecture

+## TLDR

+Frontend architecture for the Fantasy Football Companion App using React.js with mobile-first design, focusing on touch-friendly interfaces and real-time data updates for fantasy football league management.

 ## Purpose

 This document outlines the frontend architecture for the Fantasy Football Companion App, including component structure, state management, and user interface design patterns.